 The Communications Team is responsible for creating and maintaining field communications for operationally deployed members, partner agencies, and survivors.
 The team employs inflatable satellite terminals, satellite phones, mobile cellular towers, and high frequency equipment.
 They are also responsible for managing web-based application tools that operate on cell phones and tablets to allow rescuers and survivors to access critical information, resources, and collection tools.
 While not deployed, the team develops new technology solutions for coordination, mapping, communication, and information broadcasting in future disasters.

-The Urban Search and Rescue Team is Global DIRT’s newest addition and expects to be fully operational in the next 24 months as training and international certifications are completed.
-This team is responsible for managing the deployment of K-9 assets, conducting rescue operations, and deploying mapping tools from the Communications team to aid in USAR coordination.
+The Urban Search and Rescue Team is responsible for managing the deployment of K-9 assets, conducting rescue operations, and deploying mapping tools from the Communications team to aid in USAR coordination.
 While not deployed, the USAR team will conduct ongoing training while working at fire and emergency medical agencies across the United States.

-Global DIRT has ongoing operations around the world.
-DIRT is committed to ensuring the health and welfare of survivors long after incidents occur.
-The team transitions the operation management to a larger or local NGO, completes the specific mission for which deployed, or develops a sustainable solution.
-Ongoing operations continue in Japan and Haiti with the provision of radiation monitoring and an Emergency Medical Services project.
+Help.NGO has ongoing operations around the world and is committed to ensuring the health and welfare of survivors long after incidents occur.
+The team transitions the operation management to a larger or local NGO or Government Organization, completes the specific mission for which deployed, or develops a sustainable solution.

-GLOBAL DISASTER IMMEDIATE RESPONSE TEAM is approved by the Internal Revenue Service as a 501 (C)(3) tax-exempt organization, and all donations are tax deductible to the extent provided by law.
-Global DIRT's Federal Identification Number (EIN) is 27-2365634.
+Help.NGO is US Non-Profit tax-exempt organization based in South Carolina and operating globally as an international non-governmental organization, and all donations are tax deductible to the extent provided by law.
+Help.NGO’s Tax ID Number is 82-2095809.
 100% of all donations go directly towards supporting the team and helping to make a difference in the lives of disaster victims everywhere.